Norse-Viking Symbols and Their Meanings

 14. Wolves - Norse Legends

 Wolves are powerful predators in the animal kingdom, and humans have long known this.
-Though wolves often look docile, domesticated, and gentle, they are also fiercely loyal to their pack and will defend their territory with power and ferocity.
-In Norse mythology, the wolves were viewed as powerful creatures, who often accompanied the god Odin as his companions.
+Though wolves often look docile, domesticated, and gentle, they are also fiercely loyal to their pack and will defend their territory with power and ferocity. the wolves were viewed as powerful creatures, who often accompanied the god Odin as his companions.

-In Norse mythology, it was said that Odin had two wolves named Geri and Freki.
+It was said that Odin had two wolves named Geri and Freki.
 These two wolves were said to be always at Odin's side, and they were always ready to tear apart anyone who threatened the god or his family.
 Though Odin's wolf companions were known for their loyalty and ferocity in battle, they were also known for their kindness and affection towards Odin.
 They stayed by his side through everything that he went through, even as he gave up an eye in exchange for wisdom from the giant Mimir.
 Their loyalty is legendary among the Norse people.

 In one story about Odin and his wolves, the god was traveling in disguise when a giant named Geirrod attacked him.
 With just one glance from Odin, Geirrod's eyes burst from their sockets.
 In fear of further violence from Odin, Geirrod invited Odin into his home for hospitality.

 The physical wolf plays an important role in Viking funeral rites, where it is considered the soul's faithful companion on its journey to Valhalla.
 In this legend, when a Viking warrior is killed in battle, his soul will travel to Valhalla (the great hall where the god Odin receives all fallen warriors) with his Wolf at his side.
 There are also many references to the "Wolf-Age," which marks an era of destruction that occurs at Ragnarok (the end of time).